Bratislava Airport: Early years

+Development since the 1990s

 The number of passengers served at Bratislava Airport decreased temporarily in the early 1990s due to competition from the nearby Vienna International Airport (which is only 55 km away from Bratislava Airport), but passenger numbers have been quickly increasing since, partly since Ryanair started traffic in 2004 marketing it as serving both Vienna and Bratislava.

 In 2005, the airport served 1,326,493 passengers; and in 2008, 2,218,545 passengers.
 Nevertheless, due to the economic downturn and the collapse of Slovak Airlines, SkyEurope, Air Slovakia and Seagle Air, the number of passengers has declined to just over 1.4 million in 2012, increasing again after 2014, and in 2018, the airport recorded the highest number of passengers in its history (2,292,712).

-In January 2019, the only domestic route of Slovakia Bratislava–Košice, and the Prague–Bratislava route were closed down by Czech Airlines.
+In January 2019, the only domestic route of Slovakia between Bratislava and Košice, and the Prague–Bratislava route were axed by Czech Airlines.

-Ryanair operations

-In October 2005, Ryanair introduced direct flights from Bratislava to Bergamo, London-Stansted and Frankfurt-Hahn.
-In 2007, the airline operated routes to Bremen, Girona, Bristol, Bergamo, Dublin, London-Stansted, Frankfurt-Hahn, Stockholm-Skavsta and East Midlands.

-The European Commission has opened an investigation in 2008 whether state-owned Bratislava airport provided unlawful financial aid by giving Ryanair a fee discount.
-Spring 2008 saw the opening of routes to Edinburgh and Birmingham.
-The airline suspended route to Bremen in May 2008.

-Service to Brussels-Charleroi was introduced in March 2009.
-Flights to Alicante, Pisa and Düsseldorf-Weeze were opened later in 2009.
-In November 2009, routes to Bologna, Liverpool, Paris-Beauvais and Rome-Ciampino were introduced.

-Following the collapse of SkyEurope Ryanair opened routes to Bari, London-Luton, Málaga, Palma de Mallorca and Trapani in 2010.

-In 2011, direct flights to Canary Islands were introduced.
-Route to Las Palmas lasted for 15 months until May 2012.

-Ryanair established a base at the airport in 2015 and added routes to Athens and Madrid.

-Route to Berlin-Schönefeld was introduced begging of October 2015 following Schönefeld base expansion.

-Services to Corfu and Manchester were opened in April 2016.

-Direct flights to Eilat, Leeds-Bradford and Niš were introduced in Winter 2016.

-In 2017 Ryanair added second based aircraft at the airport.

-From 29 March 2018, Ryanair started flights to Malta.
-Bratislava was among the first two routes when Ryanair entered Turkey.
-Later in 2018 Ryanair opened routes to Burgas, Eidhoven, Pafos and Thessaloniki.
-Making it 25 in total for summer 2018 season.

-Route to Kyiv-Boryspil was introduced begging of Winter 2018.

-In 2020, flights to Alghero were introduced.

-The airline planned the launch of Bratislava - Lviv route in January 2022.
-Later in 2022, flights to Copenhagen, Sofia, Lanzarote and Zagreb were launched.

-Service to Kaunas was introduced for Summer 2023.